Bod9001/DockerFileForAMDAIWin/README.md

 and
-they updated the rocm version for WSL  (Link has docker instructions to) https://rocm.docs.amd.com/projects/radeon/en/latest/docs/install/wsl/install-radeon.html I need to update the version that's being used in the repo, and do some tests
+they updated the rocm version for WSL  (Link has docker instructions to) https://rocm.docs.amd.com/projects/radeon/en/latest/docs/install/wsl/install-radeon.html

 ~~haven't been able to get flux.dev working it always freezes up the entire computer when processing vae tell me if you manage to get past this for flux.dev~~ technically fixed it I think it's an issue with VAE steps in the driver, I recently upgraded to 64GB of ram from 32GB, and when the point it would usually crash when doing the VAE,